 Now nearly 50 years on, it will take the best of all humanity working together to find global solutions for the present reality of species extinction, environment degradation and pollution, critical water shortages, food scarcity, economic upheaval, religious extremists, abject poverty, lawlessness, threats of war, etc. From all appearances answers will not come from heads of state, so many of whom are lost in their egotistical, self-centred worlds.
 Fundamental, authentic change will be driven by ordinary people with extraordinary vision and innovation who will work together for the benefit of all mankind.

-And yet, although its days too are numbered, Earth will outlive the human race continuing to exist for millennia, its rhythms moderated by its solar system until the Sun burns out and the magnetic fields of sun and moon no longer reach our globe and the world ceases to turn.
+And yet, although its days too are numbered, Earth will ultimately outlive the human race continuing to exist for millennia, its rhythms moderated by its solar system until the Sun burns out and the magnetic fields of sun and moon no longer reach our globe and the world ceases to turn.